octopus-network/octopus-docs/src/maintain/delegator-operations.md

 ![delegator unbond](../images/maintain/delegator_unbond.jpg)

-### Withdraw staking OCT
+### Withdraw OCT

 It is the same as the validator.
 Click `...` and select `Withdraw Stakes` on the **My Staking** area.

 ![unbond withdraw](../images/maintain/unbond_withdraw.jpg)

-After the unbonding period ends, you can click the `Withdraw` button to withdraw the staking OCT.
+After the unbonding period ends, you can click the `Withdraw` button to withdraw the staked OCT.

 ![withdraw stakes](../images/maintain/withdraw_stakes.jpg)